 The teaching of these skills builds on the KS1 and KS2 Literacy curriculum to increase students’ working knowledge and application of literacy while introducing them to the greater demands and knowledge required for their GCSE studies.

-Over the three years students will read and study at least two whole novels; two whole plays, including extracts from a range and at least one whole Shakespeare play; two themed collections of poetry (including modern and pre-1914 texts) and a collection of pre-1914 and modern Gothic-themed short stories.
-Students will also study and learn to apply in their own writing the techniques of creative writing as well as a large range of non-fiction texts, including autobiography/biography, travel writing, newspapers, magazine articles, advice/persuasive leaflets, etc.
+Over the three years students will read and study at least four whole novels; two whole plays, including extracts from a range and at least one whole Shakespeare play; two themed collections of poetry (including modern and pre-1914 texts) and a collection of pre-1914 and modern Gothic-themed extracts.
+Students will also study, and learn to apply in their own writing, the techniques of creative writing as well as a large range of non-fiction texts, including autobiography/biography, travel writing, magazine articles, advice/persuasive leaflets, etc.

-In Years 7 and 8 students all have one timetabled, structured Library Lesson per fortnight to encourage independent reading and Year 7 also have one dedicated Grammar Lesson per fortnight to consolidate the basic and technical grammar skills learnt under the new Primary curriculum, including spelling rules and punctuation.
+In Years 7 and 8 students all have one timetabled, structured Library Lesson per fortnight to encourage independent reading.

 At KS4 the Department follows the new AQA GCSE courses in both English Language and English Literature with a total of four terminal examinations at the end of Year 11 (two exams per subject).